Drinking and Driving Habits

 With 28 people dying every day in America due to drunk driving, it’s essential that our country increases the education and awareness for drinking and driving.
 While certain demographics, such as college students, have a higher risk for driving while under the influence of alcohol, our survey revealed that no group is “safe.”
 Over 60 percent of each age range admitted to consuming alcohol and then driving, and 35 percent of women and 45 percent of men reported driving drunk.

 The legal penalties for alcohol-related vehicular manslaughter are steep â€“ in many states, prison sentences can be as long as 20 or 30 years.
 In Alaska, an airman with a BAC of 0.20 faced 99 years in prison for killing a woman in a fatal accident; he was sentenced to a maximum of 30 years.
 Of course, a prison sentence doesn’t compare with the outcome for victims who lost their lives.

 Police departments, organizations such as MADD, families of victims killed by drunk drivers, and concerned citizens all across the country are speaking out to encourage those who have been drinking to not get behind the wheel.
 National, state, and community-wide interventions like sobriety checkpoints and ad campaigns can reduce the incidence of drunk driving.

-Don't let the effects of alcohol cloud your judgment and ruin your life and possibly the lives of many others.
+Don’t let the effects of alcohol cloud your judgment and ruin your life and possibly the lives of many others.
 If you are worried about your alcohol consumption and ability to make decisions regarding drinking, reach out for support today.
-Call 1-888-919-3845 to find out more about -alcoholism treatment options today.
+Call American Addiction Centers at to find out more about -alcoholism treatment options today.